vladigleba/vladigleba.github.io/posts/gospel/god.md

 > The LORD is *righteous in all his ways*, and holy in all his works.
 {% ct 'Psalm 145:17' %}

 Because God does not make mistakes, every human He created—from the moment of conception—matters, has a purpose, and is cherished {% rf 'Isaiah 49:1; Jeremiah 1:5' %}.
+Despite the widespread acceptance of Darwin’s ill-conceived “survival of the fittest” theory, there is no such thing as an expendable or inferior person—much less a group of people.
+This truth has profound implications for how we treat others as a society and as individuals—from those closest to us, to our enemies, to the unborn, to the homeless.
+Justice and law must always be respected, but even criminals deserve to be treated with human dignity.

-There is no such thing as an expendable or inferior person—much less a group of people.
-No matter how negatively we may feel about ourselves or the direction of our lives, God is in the work of bringing freedom, healing, and restoration to lives are marred by bondage, brokenness, or despair {% rf 'Psalm 147:3; Joel 2:25-26; Isaiah 43:18-19; 61:1-3; Ezekiel 37:4-6' %}.
+On a personal level, no matter how negatively we may feel about ourselves or the direction our life has taken, God is in the work of bringing healing, restoration, and freedom where there is brokenness, despair, and bondage {% rf 'Psalm 147:3; Joel 2:25-26; Isaiah 43:18-19; 61:1-3; Ezekiel 37:4-6' %}.
+The more hopeless the case, the stronger His desire to help.

 ## Can we fully comprehend Him?